Hafeez232/SecurityResearch/Darksword.md

 6. large native payload execution,
 7. process injection and collection-oriented actions.

-For defenders, the most important takeaway is that the repository combines browser exploitation, PAC-aware native bridging, and multi-process post-exploitation in one chain, which substantially raises both sophistication and operational risk.
+For defenders, the most important takeaway is that the malware combines browser exploitation, PAC-aware native bridging, and multi-process post-exploitation in one chain, which substantially raises both sophistication and operational risk.

 🧩 In practical terms, the malware is valuable to analysts because it preserves the full transition from delivery, to memory corruption, to native bridge, to operational payloading in one place.